Chromosomal and Genetic Conditions

-Some children with Jeune syndrome don’t need a ventilator right after birth.
-But they may need it later, for example, if a lung infection makes breathing more difficult.
-Preventing and treating infections is an important part of care.
-Your child’s health-care team may give your child antibiotics, use suctioning to remove mucus from airways, or use postural drainage.
-This means placing the child in a position that will help mucus drain so it doesn’t impair breathing.
+Some children with Jeune syndrome may only need to be on a ventilator if a lung infection makes breathing more difficult.
+Children with lung infections may also need antibiotics, suctioning to remove mucus from airways or postural drainage.
+This means placing the child in a position that will help mucus drain.

 Surgery for Jeune Syndrome

-Surgery to enlarge the rib cage may be an option for some children who cannot breathe well enough by other means.
-Our surgeons use several procedures to expand the chest and potentially allow more room for the lungs to expand and grow.
+Surgery to enlarge the rib cage may be an option for some children with Jeune syndrome who cannot breathe well.
+Our surgeons use several procedures to give the lungs room to grow.
 Which procedure is best depends on your child’s age.

 The VEPTR is best used in children who are at least 8 or 9 months old.
-Other procedures can be done for children who are younger and need an operation.
+Other procedures may be done for younger children.

 To learn more about Jeune syndrome treatment at Seattle Children’s, call our General and Thoracic Surgery Department at 206-987-2794 x4.